 Although historically plain radiographs intravenous pyelograms (IVP) with tomography were the mainstay of imaging the kidneys, today CT IVP has become the modality of choice and can image nephrolithiasis exquisitely as well as assess the renal vessels and parenchyma.

-CT angiograms can visualise the occluded vessel.
-In the setting of trauma, it is important to assess for associated haematoma at the hilum which may indicate transection.
+CT angiograms can visualize the occluded vessel.
+In the setting of trauma, it is important to assess for associated hematoma at the hilum which may indicate transection.
 Rarely the renal vein may also be occluded 2.

 Renal infarcts are most easily identified on post contrast images, preferably in the cortical/arterial phase.
 One or more focal, wedge-shaped parenchymal defects that involve both the cortex and medulla and extend to the capsular surface are demonstrated 1.
 In cases where the main renal artery is occluded, then the entire kidney fails to enhance 2.

 In ~50% of cases, a thin rim of cortex continues to enhance, due to collateral capsular perfusion 1-3.
 This is known as the cortical rim sign, and is not usually present immediately after infarction, but can be seen as early as 8 hours after occlusion (typically best seen several days later) 2,3.

 Occasionally flip-flop enhancement can be seen, where a region of hypoenhancement on early phases becomes hyperattenuating on delayed imaging 3.

 Although CT is usually the first investigation of choice, ultrasound may be performed if the clinical presentation is vague.